Article originally published July 2023. Updated in October 2023 to include Backblaze increase.

 - A 30-90 day minimum storage terms, which forces customers to pay more for the storage of data that they’d rather replace frequently.
 A good example of this would be backup files.

 - While Wasabi says “free egress” to make it look like their prices are lower, they actually only allow customers free egress if their egress amount is equal to or less than their storage amount.
-This means anyone that moves your data frequently, like streaming scenarios, are not suited for Wasabi and Wasabi states that they “reserve the right to limit or suspend your service.”
+So if you have 1 TB of data and you download more than 1 TB in a month (common in streaming scenarios), then your use case is not a good fit for them.
+Wasabi states that they “reserve the right to limit or suspend your service.”

 - Just like the big hyperscalers, you also have to pay extra for multi-region storage.
 Whether it is storing copies for durability or for regional accessibility, this multiplies your storage cost for each region you want data stored in.